Impact of stochastic star-formation histories and dust on selecting quiescent galaxies with JWST photometry: Introduction

 \section{Introduction}

-Quiescent galaxies (QGs), often termed `evolved' or `passive', are characterised by minimal or absent star formation \citep{Strateva01, Willmer06, Franzetti07}, and lie below the star-forming main sequence \citep[MS; e.g.][]{Elbaz11,Tacconi13,Speagle14, Schreiber15,Wang22, Popesso23, Koprowski24}.
+Quiescent galaxies (QGs), often termed `evolved' or `passive', are characterised by minimal or absent star formation \citep{Strateva01, Willmer06, Franzetti07}, and lie below the star-forming main sequence \citep[MS; e.g.][]{Speagle14,Schreiber15,Wang22, Popesso23, Koprowski24, Merida25, Simmonds25}.
 The physical mechanisms driving their quenching remain one of the most pressing puzzles in galaxy evolution \citep[][]{Faber07, Kriek08, Feldmann15,Man18, Zheng22, Akhshik23}, particularly with the discovery of massive QGs out to $z\sim5-7$ \citep[][]{Glazebrook17, Valentino20, Carnall23, Weibel2025}, which demands rapid quenching processes in the first $\sim$Gyr of cosmic history.
-Key questions remain: What is the interplay between quenching and the interstellar medium, especially dust?
-Can we use photometry only to disentangle the influence of ISM on QGs, or show the differences and commonalities (in terms of physical mechanisms, evolution, etc.) between local QGs and their high-redshift ($z\sim$ 5-6) counterparts?
+Key questions remain: What is the interplay between quenching and the interstellar medium (ISM), especially dust?
+To what extent can broadband photometry alone be used to constrain quenching timescales and the subsequent evolutionary pathways of QGs?

-The advent of the James Webb Space Telescope (JWST) allows us to identify high-$z$ QGs present up to $z\sim7$ \citep[e.g.][]{Valentino23, Looser24, Weibel2025}.
-In addition to this, we can also consistently identify QGs of lower masses \citep[e.g.][]{Popesso23}.
-The near-infrared (NIR) and mid-infrared (MIR) coverage of the JWST probes the age and dust-related parameters, which have long been difficult to disentangle due to the well-known dust-age-metallicity degeneracy \citep[][]{Conroy13, Santini15}.
-Inspecting this link has became an urgent topic as recent studies \citep[e.g.][]{Morishita22, Donevski23, Setton24, Lee24} find dust-enriched QGs in various cosmic epochs \citep[from $z\sim0.4$ to $z\sim4$,][]{Gobat18, Whitaker21, Bezanson22, Lu25, Bevacqua25}.
+The advent of the James Webb Space Telescope (JWST) allows identifying high-$z$ QGs up to $z\sim7$ \citep[e.g.][]{Valentino23, Looser24, Weibel2025}, as well as QGs of lower stellar masses \citep[M$_\star<10^9$M$_\odot$;][]{Popesso23, Merida25}.
+The near-infrared (NIR) and mid-infrared (MIR) coverage of the JWST now enables the investigation of the age and dust-related parameters, which have long been difficult to disentangle due to the well-known degeneracy of dust-age-metallicity \citep[][]{Conroy13, Santini15}.
+Inspecting this link has become an urgent topic, as recent studies reveal QGs with highly attenuated profiles \citep[e.g.][]{Setton24, Lu25, Bevacqua25} and/or a dust-enriched ISM \citep[e.g.][]{Gobat18, Whitaker21, Bezanson22, Morishita22, Donevski23, Lee24, Lorenzon25b} across a wide range of cosmic epochs ($0.4 \lesssim z \lesssim 4$), even though such systems are expected to be dust-poor at the time of observation.